-- When the school has been informed that a pupil with additional needs will be joining St Helen's all possible steps are made to ensure that the necessary provision is in place to effectively meet that child's needs.
-This includes meeting with parents, visits to preschool settings if appropriate, contacting any involved outside agencies and organising appropriate staff training. - If a child with identified SEND transfers to St Helen's from another school, parents are invited to meet with the Head Teacher and /or the Assistant Headteacher for Inclusion to discuss the needs of their child and the ways we as a school can ensure a successful transition takes place.
+• When the school has been informed that a pupil with additional needs will be joining St Helen's all possible steps are made to ensure that the necessary provision is in place to effectively meet that child's needs.
+This includes meeting

+If a child with identified SEND transfers to St Helen's from another school, parents are invited to meet with the Head Teacher and /or the Assistant Headteacher for Inclusion to discuss the needs of their child and the ways we as a school can ensure a successful transition takes place.
 Efforts are made to contact the previous school and obtain all records and information as soon as possible.